Thor Logo dbatools

 Synopsis

-Gets the computer certificate enabled for the SQL Server instance's network encryption.
+Retrieves the certificate currently configured for SQL Server network encryption.

 Description